 Further Reading: Sewing Machine Needle Guide

-Hand Sewing Needles: Types
+How Hand Sewing Needle Sizes and Types Work

-- Needle size
+- Needle size and length

-- Shape of the eye and the type of point
+- The shape of the eye and the type of point

 - And the purpose of the needle